LuxMiranda/herms/Contributing.md

 ## Feature/Improvement Ideas

-A lot of these are quite indepedent from each other.
+A lot of these are quite independent from each other.
 If one looks pretty fun to you, you could probably jump right in!

 - Optional caloric / nutritional information
 - Translation into languages other than English